 Wonder at the Blue Temple

-Up there with the White Temple and the Black House, the Blue Temple is a must visit attraction in Chiang Rai.
+Yet another of Chiang Rai’s amazing temples, the Blue Temple is a must visit attraction in Chiang Rai.
 Officially known as Wat Rong Suea Ten, the Blue Temple is relatively new, having only opened in 2016.